 Jay Dardenne was appointed Commissioner of the Division of Administration in January 2016 by Gov. John Bel Edwards.
-In this capacity, he serves as the state's chief administrative officer and principal architect of the $25 billion executive budget.
+In this capacity, he serves as the state's chief administrative officer.

 Jay Dardenne was elected twice as Louisiana's Lieutenant Governor, beginning November 2010.
 He previously served four years as Secretary of State, 15 years as a State Senator and three years as a Baton Rouge Metro Councilman.

 As Lieutenant Governor, he headed the Department of Culture Recreation and Tourism, which also includes State Parks, the Louisiana State Museum System, the State Library, the Office of Cultural Development, the Louisiana Seafood Promotion and Marketing Board and Volunteer Louisiana.
 Louisiana's tourism numbers skyrocketed after he took office, setting records each year, the first such increases since Hurricanes Katrina and Rita struck in 2005.

 During his legislative service, he chaired the Senate Finance Committee and authorized legislation granting motion picture tax credits, which paved the way for the film and television industry to bring productions to the state.
 He also sponsored legislation streamlining the Department of Economic Development, creating a comprehensive Board of Ethics, establishing the Community and Technical College System and providing funding for coastal erosion.
 In 2003, he was named National Republican Legislator of the Year.